School of Human Movement, Sport, & Leisure Studies

 The School of Human Movement, Sport, and Leisure Studies offers nationally-recognized programs that prepare students for a wide variety of careers.
 The six undergraduate major programs form the cornerstone of the School's focus.
 You may choose from:

 - Sport Management and

-- Tourism, Leisure, and Event Planning.
+- Tourism, Hospitality, and Event Management.